 All changes to the Contract shall be by a formal Change Order as mutually agreed to by the firm and HRSD.
 The method of making such changes and any limits shall be in accordance with the Contract Documents.
-Change Orders shall be negotiated by HRSD staff and such actions reported to the Director of Engineering with recommendations for approval.
+Change Orders shall be negotiated by HRSD staff and such actions reported to the Chief Engineer with recommendations for approval.
 Change Orders exceeding \$50,000 or 25% of the original contract amount, whichever is greater, shall be submitted to the Commission for approval prior to authorization.
-All Change Orders shall be executed by the firm and the Director of Engineering or his/her designee.
+All Change Orders shall be executed by the firm and the Chief Engineer or his/her designee.